bayeslabs/maslibpy/README.md

-# PyMAS: Multi-Agent System Library
+# MASLibPy: Multi-Agent System Library

-**pymas** is a lightweight, modular Python library designed to facilitate the creation and management of multi-agent systems.
+**maslibpy** is a lightweight, modular Python library designed to facilitate the creation and management of multi-agent systems.
 It provides a structured framework for building agents, defining their communication protocols, and integrating them with various Large Language Models (LLMs).

 ## Features
 - Modular design for agent creation and management.